ForgeRock/exampleOAuth2Clients/node-openid-client/README.md

 })
 ```

-After the tokens are obtained the next middleware takes the user to the protected area of the application, where the authorization information, the ID token claims, and navigation links are displayed:
+After the tokens are obtained, the next middleware takes the user to the protected area of the application, where the authorization information, the ID token claims, and navigation links are displayed:

 ```javascript
 router.get('/protected', unauthorized({